The Beany Coffee

 ideate.

-Now it’s time to turn the main problem of “Our coffee ordering app will let users order in advance which will affect users who are always in a rush and have no time to wait in the coffee shop.
-This allows users to skip the line and save time without the need to wait in-store.
-We will measure effectiveness by tracking how many users placed the coffee in the ordering app.” into a solution.
-But how do we do that?
+Now it’s time to focus on the main problem: “Our coffee ordering app allows users to place orders in advance and allows for those who are often in a hurry and lack the time to wait at the coffee shop.”
+But how do we solve that problem?
 How might we create an online ordering app for customers?
-How might we help reduce long lines at coffee shops during mornings?
+How might we help reduce long lines at coffee shops during the morning rush?

 design.